Skip to main content

 2. Aloware submits a formal Snap Port request to Twilio, including:

-With these steps completed, Aloware coordinates with Twilio for final approval and execution of the port.
-You'll receive updates along the way to ensure the process is seamless and your phone numbers are transitioned smoothly.
+When these steps completed, Aloware coordinates with Twilio for final approval and execution of the port.
+You will receive updates along the way to ensure the process is seamless and your phone numbers are transitioned smoothly.

 What happens next?